 Recently She Has Gone Entrepreneur

-With her show still on the air and plenty of cookbooks on shelves, Rachael Ray has focused her attention on retail pursuits.
+More recently, Rachael Ray has focused her attention on retail pursuits.
 Not only has she come out with her own line of cookware like many of her contemporaries, but she is also doling out her own line of furniture.
 Ray is making sure her name isn’t too obvious on her products, “[that] way, even if you hate me you can still buy it,” she tells The New York Times.

 In addition to furniture, she is also reportedly working on a line of both expensive and affordable handbags.
+She’s a bit more behind-the-scenes these days.

 She Doesn’t Have Ears For Her Harshest Critics